Sweden replaces China envoy in furor over dissident bookseller

 “I’m not going to be quiet in exchange for ... an arbitrary promise that my father ‘might’ be released.
 Threats, verbal abuse, bribes, or flattery won’t change that.”

-China’s Foreign Ministry declined to comment, with spokeswoman Hua Chunying saying she knew nothing about Gui’s latest situation.
+China’s Foreign Ministry declined comment, with spokeswoman Hua Chunying saying she knew nothing about Gui’s latest situation.
 On its website, China’s embassy in Stockholm said it had not authorized anyone to “engage” with Gui’s daughter.

 “The Chinese side handles the Gui Minhai case in accordance with law and legal procedure,” it said.